saschaklatt/gridl/README.md

     [ 6, 7, 8, 9,10],
     [11,12,13,14,15],
 ];
-const mirroredGrid = gridl(data)
+const flippedGrid = gridl(data)
     .flipY()  // mirror the grid on the y-axis .data(); // export the data array

-// mirroredGrid looks like this:
+// flippedGrid looks like this:
 // [
 //     [ 5, 4, 3, 2, 1],
 //     [10, 9, 8, 7, 6],